Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 Although his film career has more than its fair share of bad movies (Taxi, Who?), Jimmy Fallon has incorporated a strangely popular drama in the subtitle, unseen by the Farrelly Brothers.

-Fallon is undeniably popular, both humorous and sympathetic to the character of Drew Barrymore in the film that is freely taken from Nick Hornby’s memory about his intense love for Arsenal.
+Fallon is undeniably popular.
+He is humorous and sympathetic to Drew Barrymore’s character in the film, which is freely taken from Nick Hornby’s memory of his intense love for Arsenal.

 4. 42 (2013)

-Jackie Robinson’s whole life is a rich film adaptation, not that this will be obvious after watching 42, Brian Helgeland’s fourth film.
+Jackie Robinson’s whole life is a rich film adaptation, but this will not be obvious after watching Brian Helgeland’s fourth film, 42.

-But as a picture of a divided, post-war America, 42 fulfills its purpose.
+But 42 fulfills its purpose as a picture of a divided, post-war America.
 When viewed primarily as a baseball film, the Helgeland film becomes an exciting event, perhaps even a victory.

 42 focuses on two legends in American baseball — Branch Rickey (played by Harrison Ford), a Major League baseball official who co-produced the game for the first time, and Jackie Robinson (Chadwick Boseman).

 Like Robinson, Boseman combines rebellion with the power of a reluctant hero.
-She filters this tension to her jaw, at the same time wearing the pressure of separation (and separation) and the love of the game throughout the film—the 42nd best when it comes to theaters and brings the story of Jackie Robinson, American Legend.
+She filters this tension to her jaw while wearing the pressure of separation (and separation) and the love of the game throughout the film—the 42nd best when it comes to theaters and brings the story of Jackie Robinson, American Legend.

-By focusing on the role of the game as Robinson experienced, and the love of the game (and every main character, in the end, shows this unconditional love of the game), 42 presents a powerful story, adding one very important one.
-An epitome of American historical paradox.
+By focusing on the role of the game as Robinson experienced it and the love of the game (every main character, in the end, shows this unconditional love of the game), 42 presents a powerful story, adding one very important one.
+It is the epitome of the American historical paradox.

 5. Moneyball (2011)

-Based on a good 2003 book with the same name, Moneyball focuses on Oakland A general manager Billy Beane and his impact on baseball, especially applying a mathematical approach to the game.
+Based on a good 2003 book of the same name, Moneyball focuses on Oakland A general manager Billy Beane and his impact on baseball, especially his application of a mathematical approach to the game.

-Like the washed GM, the chemistry of Brad Pitt and the brilliant Jonah Hill and the unfaithful assistant Peter Brand was the best thing about the movie.
+Like the washed GM, the best thing about the movie was the chemistry between Brad Pitt, the brilliant Jonah Hill, and the unfaithful assistant Peter Brand.

 6. The Battered Bastards of Baseball (2013)